Skip to main content

 2. Bring outdoor grill to a high heat – roughly 500 to 600 degrees.
 Grill the corn for about 10 minutes.
 Use tongs to move it occasionally, so that it can brown all over.
 However, don’t move the corn too much, so that you can get good, dark grill marks.

-3. Once the corn is done, remove from grill.
+3. Once the corn is done, remove it from the grill.
 One at a time, drizzle buffalo sauce on each ear of corn over a plate.
 Roll each ear through the sauce, until each one is evenly coated.
 Put the buffalo sauce-covered corn on a platter and add a dollop of vegan blue cheese dressing to each ear.
 Garnish with chopped chives (optional).
-Serve with additional vegan blue cheese dressing, so that people can add their own dressing to the corn as they eat.
-Eat right away.
+Serve with additional vegan blue cheese dressing, so that people can add dressing to the corn as they eat.

 Grilled corn on the cob